gopub/sql/README.md

 ## Mapping struct fields to sql columns
 1. Column name is converted from field name with CamelToSnake pattern by default
-1. Custom column name can be declared with db tag
+1. Custom column name can be declared with `sql` tag
 1. `primary key`, `auto_increment` are supported in db tag
 1. Use \`sql:"-"\` to ignore fields
+1. Column must be field which can be exported

         type Product struct {
     	    ID        int `sql:"primary key auto_increment"`